AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Personal injury protection (PIP): All necessary expenses covered, including medical expenses, lost wages, and $20 per day in replacement services, in some cases

-5. Join the high-risk pool.
+4. Join the high-risk pool.
 If you’ve looked everywhere and are having trouble finding high-risk car insurance in Michigan, you can join the Michigan Automobile Insurance Placement Facility as a last resort.
+This is more common if you have serious violations on your record in addition to a speeding ticket, like a DUI.
 Find an agent via https://difs.state.mi.us/locators?searchtype=InsAgent.3

 Speeding Penalties in Michigan